Ton-up Ashwin Lifts India To 339-6 Against Bangladesh - UrduPoint

 Ton-up Ashwin Lifts India To 339-6 Against Bangladesh

-Chennai, (APP - UrduPoint / Pakistan Point News - 19th Sep, 2024) A counter-attacking century from Ravichandran Ashwin pulled India to 339-6 on day one of the first Test after Bangladesh fast bowler Hasan Mahmud rattled the hosts with four wickets on Thursday.
+Chennai, (APP - UrduPoint / Pakistan Point News - 19th Sep, 2024) A counter-attacking century from Ravichandran Ashwin pulled India to a "good position" at 339-6 on day one of the first Test after Bangladesh fast bowler Hasan Mahmud rattled the hosts with four wickets on Thursday.

-Hasan had vindicated skipper Najmul Hossain Shanto's decision to field first in overcast conditions, striking early with three wickets and took one more after lunch.
+Hasan had vindicated skipper Najmul Hossain Shanto's decision to field first in overcast conditions, striking early with three wickets and taking one more after lunch.

 Chennai-born Ashwin and the left-handed Jadeja -- India's go-to spinners -- blunted the Bangladesh bowling, to the delight of the home fans.